abdolence/slack-morphism-rust/README.md

 # Slack Morphism for Rust

-Slack Morphism is a modern client library for Slack Web/Events API and Block Kit.
+Slack Morphism is a modern client library for Slack Web/Events API/Sockets Mode and Block Kit.

 ## Documentation
 Please follow to the official website: https://slack-rust.abdolence.dev